 The prostate is a walnut sized gland important to the male reproductive system in that it makes fluid that feeds and provides protection to sperm cells in the semen.
-Both urine and semen pass through the prostate and along the penis to be removed via the urethra.
+Both urine and semen pass through the prostate to be removed via the urethra.
 Men often only become aware when the prostate is large enough to interfere with urine flow through the urethra.
 The prostate is governed by male hormones called androgens and the main androgen involved is testosterone.

 Prostatitis is a condition diagnosed when the prostate gland swells and symptoms such as increased urination, urgency or pain become persistent.
 Prostatitis can affect any age group but it is associated more with men between the ages of 30 and 50.
 Acute prostatitis it will have similar symptoms to an acute urinary tract infection (UTI).
 Often the underlying cause is never identified.
 Usually a bacterial infection is assumed and treated successfully with antibiotics.
 It may either go on to be a chronic condition or it may resolve without treatment.

 - Prostatitis, or inflammation of the prostate, acute or otherwise and usually caused by infection.
 Sometimes no cause is identified.

 - An enlarged prostate, usually found to be Benign Prostatic Hypertrophy (BPH), often affecting men after the age of 50.
 They may experience more urinary problems and some discomfort.
 BPH is often treated with medication and / or surgery.

 - Prostate cancer is the most common form of cancer in men but these days treatment is highly effective.
 Treatment options include: surgery, radiation, hormone therapy or chemotherapy.
 According to the NHS 40,000 new cases are diagnosed each year in the United Kingdom.